ShutterDew/samsung-riscv/README.md

 ---

 <details>
-<summary> <b>Task 2:</b> The task involves reviewing both C-based and RISC-V-based lab videos to understand the nuances of compiling C code for different architectures.
-Afterward, you are required to execute the process of compiling the C code using two distinct tools: the GCC compiler and the RISC-V compiler simulator.
-This will allow you to demonstrate your ability to work with both compilers, providing insights into how the C code is processed and converted into machine-readable code for each specific architecture.</summary>
+<summary> <b>Task 2:</b> This task requires an analysis of lab videos on both C programming and the RISC-V architecture to develop a thorough understanding of compiling C code for different architectures.
+After completing the review, the process of compiling C code must be carried out using two distinct tools: the GCC compiler and the RISC-V compiler simulator.
+This will demonstrate the ability to work with both compilers while providing insights into how each translates C code into machine-readable instructions specific to its respective architecture.</summary>
 <br>

 Task is to analyze the SPIKE simulation performance using RISC-V GCC with -O1 and -Ofast optimization levels.

 *SPIKE Simulation and Compiler Optimization*

-This repository demonstrates how to compile a C program using RISC-V GCC, simulate it using SPIKE, and compare the performance of different optimization levels (-O1 and -Ofast).
-It includes detailed steps and explanations to ensure clarity.
+This repository showcases the process of compiling a C program with RISC-V GCC, running it in the SPIKE simulator, and analyzing performance differences between optimization levels (`-O1` and `-Ofast`).
+It provides detailed instructions and explanations to enhance understanding.

 **Steps to Complete the Task**

 1.Write a Simple C Program

-2.The following program calculates the swaping of two numbers:
+2.The following program calculates the sum of numbers from 1 to 100:

 3.Compile Using RISC-V GCC